Ryan1729/sundered-tiles/assets/how-the-assets-were-made.md

 We started with the vector assets from [this art pack by Kenney.nl](https://opengameart.org/content/sokoban-100-tiles).

-Then selectd some tiles and recoloured them in inkscape.
+Then I selected some tiles and recoloured them in inkscape.
 Then we exported to GIMP, and found that there was some internal transparency shere the vector edges didn't line up exactly.
 So we put an underlay of the main colour of each tile, under each tile and put that in the spritesheet.
 When doing that, we made sure to crop off the outermost semi-transparent layer, leaving an apron of empty pixels around the edge of each tile.